 Planning for camp for a child with type 1 diabetes should commence at least one full school term prior to the camp.
 This allows enough time for clinic appointments, training and meetings

 These check-lists are to assist schools to identify considerations for students with type 1 diabetes attending camp.
 We encourage families and school staff to meet and discuss these considerations early in the school year.
 These check-lists may highlight where students and/or staff require training or an update of specific type 1 diabetes management skills.

 Camp management plan and action (emergency) plan

-A camp diabetes management plan can be prepared by the student’s diabetes treating team.
+A camp diabetes management plan can be prepared by the student’s clinical treating team.
 This is important to provide specific advice about overnight glucose checking, type 1 diabetes equipment and adjustments to insulin doses for camp activities.

-Using the camp management plan, families and school staff can then develop a coordinated plan to address any situations, which may arise on a school camp.
+Using the camp management plan, families and school staff can then develop a coordinated plan to address any situations which may arise on a school camp.

 The action plan includes a flow chart with instructions for dealing with hypoglycaemia (a hypo) and hyperglycaemia (a hyper).
 This is an important document that should be made readily available for all staff during the camp duration.